What to Do if You are Being Investigated for an Offence

 The law is based on facts and evidence.
 We have seen so many people from all over the world who have been punished for crimes they did not commit, and people who get let off scot-free because there was insufficient evidence against them.

-If you are quite certain of what you may be investigated for and are very sure that you were not at the place where the offence was committed, or you have other evidence which points to your innocence, do take pro-active steps to make it easy for yourself, the investigators and your lawyers.
+If you are quite certain of what you may be investigated for during the police investigation and are very sure that you were not at the place where the offence was committed, or you have other evidence which points to your innocence, do take pro-active steps to make it easy for yourself, the investigators and your lawyers.
 Secure the evidence you need so that you may confidently assert your innocence.
 You may:

 • Secure CCTV footage from neighbours, your condominium’s or other building’s management, etc to show that you were not there, or to show that you did not do what was alleged.